tuye04/tuye04/README.md

-  I am aspiring  software engineer with a knack of building things from scrach and organizing complexity
+I am aspiring software developer  with a knack of building things from scrach and organizing complexity

 Stacks: CSS , HTML 5, Nextjs, Angular, Nestjs, ExpressJS, Nodejs